Source:http://www.npc.gov.cn/npc/flcazqyj/2017-11/06/content_2032087.htm Deadline for comments:2017年12月6日 Contents

 Investigators shall strictly implement the investigation plan, and must not freely expand the scope of the investigation or change its targets and matters.

-Article 43:Based on the results of oversight and investigation, the Supervision Organs are make the following dispositions in accordance with law:
+Article 43:Based on the results of oversight and investigation, the Supervision Organs are to make the following dispositions in accordance with law:

 (1) Handling.
 Give public personnel who have broken the law a warning, demerit, major demerit, demotion, removal, expulsion, or other punishment decision in accordance with procedures.